molnett/valv/README.md

 # Valv - a Cloud Native Key Management System

 Valv is an open-source Key Management System (KMS) built for modern cloud environments.
-It is heavily inspired by Google Cloud KMS and their internal Keystore, offering compatibility with the Cloud KMS protobuf.
+It is heavily inspired by Google Cloud KMS and their internal Keystore.

+**⚠️ IMPORTANT: Valv is currently in technical alpha stage and does not implement all features fully.
+It is not suitable for production use.
+APIs and functionality may change at any time without notice.
+Use at your own risk.**

 ## Features

-- Regional deployment for high availability
-- Automatic key rotation (30-day schedule)
+- Automatic key rotation (default 30-day schedule, configurable)
 - Encryption of data-encryption-keys (DEKs) using key-encryption-keys (KEKs)
 - Compatible with Google Cloud KMS protobuf
 - Secure storage of KEKs using FoundationDB

+## Keystore

+Valv's Keystore is designed to encrypt millions of data-encryption-keys (DEKs) using a much smaller number of key-encryption-keys (KEKs).
+The KEKs are wrapped using the Root Keystore master key and stored in a highly available FoundationDB cluster.

+### Key features of the Keystore

+- Creation and management of cryptographic keys
+- Encryption and decryption operations
+- Automatic key rotation (default 30-day schedule, configurable)
+- Access control and auditing

+### How it works

+- Each active end-user has one KEK stored in two versions to allow key rotation
+- KEKs are wrapped by the Root Keystore master key before being persisted
+- Keystore data is stored and replicated using FoundationDB across all Keystore instances globally
+- Active backup for disaster recovery
+- By default, keys are automatically rotated every 30 days, but this schedule can be customized

+## Protocol Compatibility

+Valv's KMS is designed to be compatible with popular cloud KMS protocols, with a focus on modern cloud environments.
+While the specific protocol for compatibility has not been finalized, Google Cloud KMS is a strong contender due to its alignment with the Google Cloud Envelope Encryption whitepaper, which inspired Valv's design.

+A Google KMS compatibility layer can be found in the `examples/google-kms` directory, showcasing potential integration with Google Cloud KMS protobuf.
+However, please note that the final protocol choice is still under consideration.

+For detailed API usage, refer to the documentation in the respective compatibility layer directories.

 ## Getting Started